 Understanding Privilege Escalation and 5 Common Attack Techniques

-Attackers commonly use privilege escalation to obtain unauthorized access to systems within the security perimeter, or sensitive systems, of an organization.
+Privilege escalation is a type of network attack used to obtain unauthorized access to systems within the security perimeter, or sensitive systems, of an organization.
 In this article, we’ll provide insight into the concept of privilege escalation, and illustrate the difference between horizontal and vertical privilege escalation.

 We’ll also discuss windows privilege escalation techniques, such as access token manipulation and bypass user account control, and see how to mitigate them.
 Read on to find out about Linux privilege escalation and to see what enumeration is.